Maaak/rekapi/docs/getting_started.md

 # Getting started

-Although Rekapi can render any type of View, such as DOM, let's start off by making a simple `<canvas>` animation.
+Although Rekapi is renderer-agnostic, it's most straightforward to start off by making a simple `<canvas>` animation.
 The first step is to make a new `Rekapi` instance.
-Canvas animations require a `<canvas>` element to render to, which we will supply to the `Rekapi` constructor:
+Canvas animations require a `<canvas>` element to render to, which gets passed to the `Rekapi` constructor:

 ````javascript
 var canvas = document.getElementsByTagName('canvas')[0];